YOU'VE GOT A FRIEND: A SINGER-SONGWRITER CELEBRATION

 He delivers a smooth and mature sound influenced by Stevie Wonder, Donnie Hathaway, Ella Fitzgerald, Otis Redding and John Legend.
 Rayshun would like to thank GOD, his family and friends, and most of all the people who support him and his ambitions.

 Nia Savoy is a senior Musical Theatre major at Howard University from Shreveport, LA.
 She has been in Howard University’s Department of Theatre Arts productions of Sarafina and Aint’ Misbehavin’ and Toby Dinner Theatres’ productions of Joseph and the Amazing Technicolor Dreamcoat and Mamma Mia!.
-Savoy is the 2015 Michael Feinstein Great American Songbook Inspiration Award Winner and one of the first place winners of the 2018 NextGen: Finding the Voices of Tomorrow Vocal Competition.
+Savoy is the 2015 Michael Feinstein Great American Songbook Inspiration Award Winner and one of the first place winners of the 2018 NextGen: Finding the Voices of Tomorrow Vocal Competition which is a joint venture between APO and the Washington DC Chapter of the National Society of Arts and Letters.

 Ari Shapiro is the award-winning host of NPR’sAll Things Considered, the most listened-to radio news program in the United States.
 As a journalist, he has reported from above the Arctic Circle and aboard Air Force One.
 He has covered wars in Iraq, Ukraine, and Israel and filed stories from five continents.
 Before joining the All Things Considered host team in 2015, he was NPR’s international correspondent based in London.
 Shapiro joined NPR’s international desk after four years as White House Correspondent during the Obama presidency.
 In 2012, he embedded with the presidential campaign of Republican Mitt Romney.
 He was NPR’s Justice Correspondent for five years during the George W. Bush administration.